AttacktheDPoint-com/VRNeckSafer/README.md

 -     open VRNeckSafer.cfg in a text editor
 -     at the line "Use8WayHat" change false to true
 -     safe and exit editor

+**Update v1.5:**

+Separate rotation angles for snap and autorotation